Azure/azure-iot-sdk-node/readme.md

 The Azure IoT SDK for Node.js supports the LTS and Current versions of the [Node.js runtime](https://nodejs.org/en/about/releases/).

+To enforce strong security practices the Device Client enforces secure connections using TLS 1.2 and above for AMQP, MQTT, and HTTP connections.

 # Long Term Support

 The project offers a Long Term Support (LTS) version to allow users that do not need the latest features to be shielded from unwanted changes.